An eCommerce business has many things to take into account when arranging its setup, not just developing the website.

 These questions then have to be constantly forwarded to the supplier, which is time-consuming and causes delays when communicating with customers.

-Lack of information and real experience of the product may mean you can provide less useful and unique content on the website which will also harm your SEO.
+A lack of information and real experience with the product may mean you can provide less useful and unique content on the website which will also harm your SEO.

 If you don’t choose the supplier correctly, you might discover that the product you purchased is out of stock.